 UNITED PRESS SERVICE

-EASTLAND CO.-Area 925 square miles; population 33,981; cotton, fruit, poultry, dairying, natural gas and oil; Cisco is headquarters for operators of the great shallow oil field; churches of all denominations.
+EASTLAND CO.-Area 925 square miles; population 33,981; cotton, fruit, poultry, dairying, natural gas and oil; Cisco is headquarters for operators of the great shallow oil field;

 CISCO DAILY NEWS

-CISCO, TEXAS-1,614 feet above the sea; 5 lakes of water; 5 rail exits; 6 paved highway exits; 127 blocks of brick streets; good hotels; A-1 public schools and Randolph College; mosquitoes; no malaria or typhoid.
+CISCO, TEXAS-1,614 feet above the sea; 5 lakes of water; 5 rail exits; 6 paved highway exits; 127 blocks of brick streets; good hotels; A-1 public schools and Randolph College; no mosquitoes: no malaria or typhoid.

 VOLUME XIII.

-CISCO, TEXAS, THURSDAY, NOVEMBER 10, 1932
+CISCO, TEXAS, FRIDAY, NOVEMBER 11, 1932.

 EIGHT PAGES TODAY

-NUMBER 251.
+NUMBER 252.

-GALES WHIP ATLANTIC SEABOARD

-Beer Dispute Is Resolved Into Question of "When"

-MODIFICATION

-NEW YORK, Nov.
-10.-America's dispute over beer today apparently was resolved into a question whether beer shall be legalized this

-winter of next year.

-Fulfillment of the jubilant wet slogan, "Beer by Christmas," doubtful.
+GALES WHIP ATLANTIC SEABOARD Beer Dispute Is Resolved Into Question of "When" MODIFICATION BY CHRISTMAS NEW YORK, Nov.
+10.-America's dispute over beer today apparently was resolved into a question of whether beer shall be legalized this winter of next year.
+Fulfillment of the jubilant wet slogan, "Beer by Christmas," is doubtful.
 Drys count on their phalanx of lame duck prohibitionists to block beer bills in the short session of congress next month.
 House and senate democratic leaders, however, promise immediate beer in conformity with the democratic platform pledge.
 Speaker Garner a month ago promised short session beer.
 Many other senators and congressmen of both parties accepted the overwhelming democratic victory as a mandate for Volstead modification.
-CLOTHES AND FOOD NOT DRINK, QUESTION SAYS JIM.
-AUSTIN, Nov.
-10 .- Mrs. Miriam A. Ferguson and former Gov. James E. Ferguson today were working through thousands of congratulatory messages that have come to the gcvernor-elect and her husband.
+CLOTHES AND FOOD, NOT DRINK, QUESTION SAYS JIM.
+A. Ferguson and former Gov. James E. Ferguson today were working through thousands of congratulatory messages that have come to the governor-elect and her husband.
 Asked about plans for the new administration, they declared that relief of present economic conditions and relief from tax burdens are the first thing to be taken up.
-Asked what Mrs. Ferguson's attitude would be toward repeal of the Dean law if the new legislature voted it, former Gov. James Ferguson answered for her that the important thing to consider now is what people will eat and wear and not what they are to drink.
+Asked what Mrs. Fergus tude would be toward repeal of the Dean law if the new legislature vot-ed it, former Gov. James Ferguson answered for her that the important thing to consider now is what people will eat and wear and not what they are to drink.
 COMMITTEE TO PLAN LIQUOR CONTROL.

 HOUSTON, Nov.
-10.- Chairman John Henry Kirby, of the Texas Federation of Anti - Prohibition clubs, announced today a state-wide Congressional Medal of Honor hangs committee was in process of forma- at the home of Charles Denver Bartion to devise laws for liquor con- ger here for his exploits in the Artrol, anticipating repeal of the 18th gonne along with valour medals recruited from legislators and lead- ernment. ing citizens all over the state and But Barger looks at the medals, tune. would be active within a week.
-It glances at his 8-year-old son, J. E., will number about 40 persons, he and remarks: Dean law and modification of the BIDS ASKED ON BEER EQUIPMENT were asked today by Milwaukee Boy, Brooding Over Tragedy, Found Dead RAYMONDVILLE, Nov.
-10. - Glenn Lawrence, 16, who figured in a high school football accident which claimed his brother's life, was found shot to death here today.
-A pistol was found by his side.
-Friends said he had brooded over the accident in which his brother, Blondy, was fatally injured when the two collided head on during a the Cisco community cannery now. practice session of the high school E. H. Varnell, vocational instructor, eleven.
-Blondy died Monday.

-Misses Frankie and Johnnie Mae Gude are leaving Friday to spend the weekend with relatives in Fort Worth., and to attend the T. C. U. Texas university football game.
-WEATHER er.
-Freezing in north portion.
-Friday probably fair.
+10.- Chairman John Henry Kirby, of the Texas Federation of Anti - Prohibition clubs, announced today a state-wide Congressional Medal of Honor hangs committee was in process of forma- at the home of Charles Denver Bartion to devise laws for liquor con- ger here for his exploits in the Artrol, anticipating repeal of the 18th gonne along with valour medals amendment.
+Kirby said the committee would be recruited from legislators and lead-ing citizens all over the state and But Ba Il number about 40 persons, he and remarks: The committee will have as its purpose repeal or amendment of the in the kind of a war I was in."
+BIDS ASKED ON BEER EQUIPMENT MILWAUKEE, Wis., Nov.
+10. beer equipment for making real beer were asked today by Milwaukee Boy, Brooding Over Tragedy, Found Dead RAYMONDVILLE, Nov.
+10. Glenn Lawrence, 16, who figured in a high school football accident which claimed his brother's life, was found shot to death here today.
+A pistol was found by his side Friends said he had brooded over the accident in which his brother Blondy, was fatally injured when the two collided head on during a practice session of the high school E. H. Varnell, vocational instructor, eleven.
+Blondy died Monday, Misses Frankie and Johnnie Mae Gude are leaving Friday to spend The cannery will be open each the weekend with relatives in Fort Tuesday for this work.
+Mrs. E. M. Worth., and to attend the T. C. U. Texas university football game.
+WEATHER West Texas-Partly cloudy.
+Colder.
+Freezing in north portion, Fri probably fair.
 Colder in south East Texas-Partly cloudy.
-Colder, freezing northwest ond northeast has been found here and a factory Bennett of Allston, was treated at ton society women who asked him letters reading "Roger Brothers". portions tonight.
-Friday partly will be scarted for the manufacture Angell Memorial Hospital for a to revoke the driving license of a The letters were 6 feet by 12 feet.
+Cold-